-In the month of September Pastor Scott gave the following sermons:
+In the month of November Pastor Scott gave the following sermons:

 On November 3rd our sermon title was “An Unlikely Host” based primarily on the story of Zacchaeus found in Luke 19:1-10 with the Epistle lesson coming from 2 Thessalonians 1:1-4, 11&12.
 In this sermon we learned that by dining at Zacchaeus’ house, Jesus practiced radical social inclusion, even of outcasts.
 It is hoped that we respond to this good news by practicing radical social inclusion ourselves!